 We invest your donation based on the investment options you recommend.
-For those donors who do not make active investment recommendations for their Giving Account at the time of a contribution, the Giving Account assets may have been defaulted into an investment option, as detailed in the Program Circular.
+For those donors who do not make active investment recommendations for their Giving Account at the time of a contribution, the Giving Account assets may have been defaulted into an investment option, as detailed in the Fidelity Charitable Program Guidelines.
 Donors may make pool exchanges up to five times per month.

 This feature involves the one-time transmission of a security code to you through your phone.
 The code is necessary to verify your identity.

 The voice or text message that delivers your security code is a one-time, user-initiated message.
 If you have questions about the security code, please contact a Fidelity Charitable Representative at 800-952-4438.